nhidayahj/tgc11-mongoPractice/create-new-data/new-data-hands-on.md

 ### Update a documet by its ObjectId

 #### 'Prestige method' aka PUT method
-* Replaces the entire document, but retain the identity by keeping the old id.
+* Replaces the entire document but retain the identity by keeping the old id.
 ```
 db.students.update({
     '_id':ObjectId("602349b28e42018bfd96aceb"),